 Your child needs rest after surgery.
 Quiet activities are best for 14 days.
 Your child should not plan to go to school for at least 7-10 days.
-Scabs will still be present around day 14, so if they go back to school before that, there should be no recess gym or organized sports until 14 days after surgery.
+Scabs will still be present until about day 14, so if they go back to school before 14 days, there should be no recess, gym or organized sports until 14 days after surgery.